Table of Contents

 To qualify for VA Aid and Attendance benefits, a veteran must first receive a VA monthly retirement or VA pension benefit.
 Also, at least one of the following conditions must be true:

-- You need help from someone else to complete normal daily activities
+You need help from someone else to complete normal daily living and activities

-- You are a patient in a nursing home
+You are a patient in a long term care assisted living facility, memory care home, or nursing home

-Veterans who have trouble coping alone with day-to-day activities may be eligible to receive VA Aid and Attendance or Housebound benefits, which are largely intended to help cover expenses related to in-home caregiving or residence in an assisted living or nursing facility.
-Being approved for VA Aid and Attendance benefits means that the VA recognizes that you either need the regular assistance of your spouse or another person or that you are, because of an illness or disability, unable to leave your home.
+Veterans who have trouble coping alone with day-to-day activities may be eligible to receive VA Aid and Attendance or a Housebound benefit.
+These VA benefits are largely intended to help cover medical expenses related to home care or residence in an assisted living or nursing facility.
+Being approved for VA Aid and Attendance benefits means that the VA recognizes that you either need the regular assistance of your spouse or another person or that you are unable to leave your home due to illness or disability.

-Before you apply for VA Aid and Attendance, take some time to familiarize yourself with the important background information we’ve provided below – it can save you time and frustration later down the road.
+Before you apply for VA Aid and Attendance, take some time to familiarize yourself with the important background information we’ve provided below – it can save you time and frustration later down the road to disability compensation.

 What Is VA Aid and Attendance?

 The VA Aid and Attendance program is designed to help veterans who are housebound or who otherwise struggle with the daily activities required to take care of themselves and their home.
-It is an additional monthly benefit paid on top of any existing VA pension for eligible veterans and their survivors, even those with a 100% veterans disability rating.
+It is an additional monthly VA pension benefit paid on top of any existing VA pension for an eligible veteran and their surviving spouse, even those with a 100% veterans disability rating.

 How to Qualify for VA Aid and Attendance